qouteall/RustHotswapExample/README.md

 # Rust hotswap Example

-Simple examples of using [subsecond](https://docs.rs/subsecond/0.7.1/subsecond/) hotswap in non-Dioxus projects.
+Simple examples of using [subsecond](https://docs.rs/subsecond/0.7.1/subsecond/) hotswap in non-Dioxus applications.

-Hotswapping require some "hacking" of building and linking.
-Currently it need to be done by Dioxus CLI.
+Hotswapping require some special building and linking that `cargo` cannot do.
+It needs to be done by Dioxus CLI.
 Dioxus CLI can be used for non-Dioxus applications.

 Two examples: